jonnor/birddetect/README.md

 Run on hardware

-* Include emtrees.RandomForestClassifier with float
+* Include RandomForestClassifier with float
 * Use embedded model in train/test in notebook
 * Run performance test on ESP32
 * Implement microphone input on ESP32